Home > Music > The 5 Worst Lyrics Ever to Ruin Good Rap Songs

 The way Kathie Lee needed Regis that's the way y'all need Jesus.

-Kanye is not a traditional rapper in many senses.
-He dresses like he' being photographed for GQ (even on the rare occasion when he' not being photographed for GQ) and he' one of the few rappers that openly admits to having attended a college other than the school of hard knocks, which under normal circumstances, is a clear violation of the rapper' social contract.
-He' able to get away with violating the college clause because a) he' so damn good, and b) his first two albums were almost entirely about how much he hated college (rappers aren't stupid, they know about the contract).
-But mostly, he gets away with it because he' an extremely gifted musician.
+(even on the rare occasion when he's not being photographed for GQ) and he's one of the few rappers that openly admits to having attended a college other than the school of hard knocks, which under normal circumstances, is a clear violation of the rapper's social contract.
+He's able to get away with violating the college clause because a) he's pretty damn good, and b) his first two albums were almost entirely about how much he hated college (rappers aren't stupid, they know about the contract).
+But mostly, he gets away with it because he's an extremely gifted musician.
 And "Jesus Walks" is a great song.
-Which is strange, because ever since MC Hammer' ham assed-ed "Pray," religious rap has made us throw up a little bit in our mouths.
+Which is strange, because ever since MC Hammer's ham assed "Pray," religious rap has made us throw up a little bit in our mouths.
 With "Jesus Walks," Kanye made it work again, which makes the Kathy Lee and Regis reference that much more profoundly upsetting.
 The line is so bad that it defines the way one experiences the entire song.
-There' the part before, marked by a vague sense of doom that comes with the knowledge that he' about to compare Jesus to Regis Philbin.
-Then there' the part after, marked by you cringing and hoping nobody else heard how profoundly retarded that line really is.
+There's the part before, marked by a vague sense of doom that comes with the knowledge that he's about to compare Jesus to Regis Philbin.
+Then there's the part after, marked by you cringing and looking around you to see if anyone else noticed how profoundly bonkers that line really is.

-The only excuse we can come up with is that this is Kanye' point.
+The only excuse we can come up with is that this is Kanye's point.
 As he says in the song, "they say you can rap about anything except for Jesus."
-By the time he raps that line, he' already proven them wrong on both points.
+By the time he raps that line, he's already proven them wrong on both points.
 You can rap about Jesus and make it cool.
 But you can't rap about anything because you sure as shit can't rap about Kathy Lee Gifford.

 2. "What's Beef?"